jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 }
 ```

-The advantage of bundling elements into a `package` is the decoupling from the internal file system structure.
+The advantage of bundling elements into a `package` is the decoupling from the internal file system structure and logically grouping related elements into one namespace.
 Rather than accessing files directly (and needing knowledge what is element is located in which files) users can simply use a whole package with all its elements (and don't need to know in which file the element is originally defined).

 ### Using elements

-Only `file-published` (with keyword `publish`) elements can be used in other files.
+Only `file-published` (with keyword `publish`) elements can be `use`d in other files.

 #### Usage paths